RoxasShadow/Gennaro/README.md

 Gennaro - È attento alla strada
 =================================================
 Gennaro is a skeleton generator for Sinatra, Padrino or what you want.
-As built-in skeleton at the moment it has just `authentication`, but you are free to add any template you want.
+As built-in skeleton it currently provides `authentication`, a UI-complete user management template, but you are free to add any template you want.

 Install
 ====